jie-wang-e/Project-age-estimation-pytorch/README.md

 PyTorch-based CNN implementation for estimating age and gender from face images.
 Currently only the APPA-REAL dataset is supported.

 We worked on the original model of only age prediction and change it to a multi-task model for predicting both age and gender.
+(All original files are replaced by updated one considering the MTL Method)
 <img src="misc/example_MTL.png" width="800px">

 ## Requirements